Fetal alcohol syndrome (FAS) is growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.

 Alcohol in pregnancy; Alcohol-related birth defects; Fetal alcohol effects; FAS; Fetal alcohol spectrum disorders; Alcohol abuse - fetal alcohol; Alcoholism - fetal alcohol

-Niebyl JR, Weber RJ, Briggs GG.
-Drugs and environmental agents in pregnancy and lactation: Teratology, epidemiology.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 8.
+Weber RJ, Jauniaux ERM.
+Drugs and environmental agents in pregnancy and lactation: teratology, epidemiology, and patient management.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 7.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.